What is SMTP Server?

 The type of SMTP server that you should choose depends on your specific needs and requirements.
 Here are a few different types of SMTP servers that you can choose from:

-4. Hybrid SMTP server: This is a combination of in-house SMTP server and third-party SMTP service.
+- Hybrid SMTP server: It is a combination of in-house SMTP server and third-party SMTP service.
 This option is best for organizations that wants to have their own SMTP server but also use the services of a third-party vendor for added security or features.

 Ultimately, the type of SMTP server that you choose will depend on factors such as your budget, technical expertise, and email sending volume.
 It’s important to evaluate your needs and compare the features and costs of different options before making a decision.